 Creating and Editing a Presentation

-- Creating a new PowerPoint presentation using a theme
+- Creating a new presentation using an overall theme

 Formatting a Presentation

-- Applying different character formatting to specific text
+- Applying different types of character formatting to text

 - Making global changes to font, size and bullets by editing the slider master or layouts